 Next, we got to work on the master bath and bedrooms which are located in the semi-subterranean lower level—and with shorter ceilings.
 Making the space brighter and restoring historic charm was the goal.

-Stay tuned next week for Part 2 when we visit the family’s lower level!
+Check out Part 2 when we visit the family’s lower level!
 Thank you Tina and Fletcher for showing what renovating with grace under pressure looks like.

 KITCHEN RESOURCES: White gloss subway 2″ x 8″ wall tile: Nemo Tile.
 Shaker cabinets: custom.
 Newburyport Blue cabinet paint: Benjamin Moore.
 Frosty Carrina quartz countertops: Caesarstone.
 Brushed satin nickel cabinet hardware: Top Knobs.
 Bertazzoni KU30PRO1XV vent hood; Samsung microwave: AJ Madison.
 Gray wood floor finish: Bona.